ForgeSDLC

 ForgeSDLC vs Scrum

 Scrum popularized time-boxed delivery and clear roles.
-ForgeSDLC keeps what works—alignment, commitment, inspection, improvement—but anchors rituals to decision points and discipline knowledge, not to a fixed ceremony calendar for every task.
+ForgeSDLC keeps what works—alignment, commitment, inspection, improvement—through a lean default cadence (short daily sync, regular retro, and other named Forge ceremonies) plus discipline Versonas when specialized knowledge must apply to a real decision.
+Forge’s daily sync maps to the Daily Scrum’s inspect/adapt intent (Charge, blockers, decision needs)—not status readouts.
 The result is less ceremony tax on straightforward work and stronger gates where risk and ambiguity are high.

 Key differences at a glance